 The BERT Encoder block is initialized with random weights, and takes a long time and requires a lot of data to train.
 Build your model from the BERT English uncased snippet instead to benefit from a pre-trained BERT Encoder block, which can be fine-tuned much more easily.

-The BERT block implements the base version of the BERT network.
+The BERT Encoder block implements the base version of the BERT network.

-It is composed of 12 encoding layers from a Transformer network, each layer having 12 attention heads.
+It is composed of 12 successive transformer layers, each having 12 attention heads.